Help Rebuild the Green-Wilson Hut!

 Hut-Specific Weather

-Monday : Snow showers likely.
-Mostly cloudy, with a high near 26.
-Chance of precipitation is 70%.
+Tonight : Snow showers likely and a slight chance of thunderstorms.
+Cloudy, with a low around 29.
+South wind 15 to 20 mph, with gusts as high as 45 mph.
+Chance of precipitation is 60%.
 New snow accumulation of less than one inch possible.

-Monday Night : A chance of snow showers before 5am.
-Mostly cloudy, with a low around 12.
-Chance of precipitation is 40%.
+Monday Night : A slight chance of snow showers before 9pm.
+Mostly cloudy, with a low around 21.
+Southwest wind 5 to 15 mph, with gusts as high as 30 mph.
+Chance of precipitation is 20%.
 New snow accumulation of less than half an inch possible.